microsoft/BotFramework-WebChat/packages/embed/README.md

 }
 ```

+This code snippet will intercept all requests destinated to https://webchat.botframework.com/embed/your-bot-id/gemini.
+Instead of serving the request from webchat.botframework.com, with the script, Fiddler will serve the content from local file at C:\Users\JohnDoe\...\index.html instead.

 ### Testing on Azure Portal

 Until migration to v4 has completed worldwide, your bot may not immediately update to the new embed page on Azure Portal.